Types of Pads Self-Inflating Pads

 which allows air to come in, and can be sealed off to maintain pressure and its loft.

-Insul-Mat makes a line of fully inflatable ground pads that do not contain foam.
-This means that you need to inflate them orally.
-Their major advantages are that they are the lightest pads on the market and that they are fairly cheap.
-However, they do come with a price: if you aren't willing to sit in your tent
+Several companies now offer fully inflatable ground pads that do not contain foam.
+This means that you need to inflate them my mouth.
+Their major advantages they have over other types of pads are that they are thicker, more comfortable, and pack

 Pads like Insul-Mat's Hyper-lite are a combination of a self-inflating foam pad, with a closed foam pad.
 Pads like this one gain the advantages (and disadvantages) of both open and closed foam.